 PVC Battery Separators – An overview of characteristics, manufacture & test methods.

 PVC battery separators are microporous diaphragms placed between the negative and positive plates of lead acid batteries to prevent any contact between them to avoid internal short circuit but at the same time allow free circulation of the electrolyte.
 This kind of Separators has a maximum pore size of less than 50 micron meter and lower electrical resistance of less than 0.16 ohm / cm sq.
-PVC separators are uniform in quality, free from holes, broken corners, splits, embedded foreign material, surface rupture, physical defects, etc. These PVC battery separator have a very low electrical resistance which reduces internal loss saving on electric energy and improving battery performance.
+PVC battery separators are uniform in quality, free from holes, broken corners, splits, embedded foreign material, surface rupture, physical defects, etc. PVC battery separator have a very low electrical resistance which reduces internal loss saving on electric energy and improving battery performance.
 Their high porosity in the PVC battery separator ensures easy diffusion of electrolyte and movement of ions guaranteeing battery performance even at high discharge rates.
 Being completely non-reactive to acids, active metals and emitted gases, It enhances the active life of the lead acid battery and is an ideal choice for Tubular Gel Batteries with a designed battery life of 15 years – PVC battery Separators will not disintegrate unlike some other types of battery separators.

 The OPzS Stationary Cells are in transparent SAN containers and are used for Telecommunications, Switchgear and controls & Solar applications, Power plants and substations, Wind, hydro & solar Photovoltaic, Emergency power- UPS Systems, Railway signaling.